jjwithanr/obsidian_bible_study/docs/New Testament/Mark/Mark10.md

 #### v.49
 >Jesus stopped and said, "Call him."
 So they called to the blind man, "Cheer up!
 On your feet!
 He's calling you."

 Oh, how great is the heart of the Father whose eyes range throughout the earth to strenghthen those whose hearts are completely His!
-He yearns make to eye contact with those whose hearts yearn for him, and the only pair of eyes He found were blind to the world and directed to the Savior.
+He yearns to make eye contact with those whose hearts yearn for him, and the only pair of eyes He found were blind to the world and directed to the Savior.
 #jj

+#### v.50
+>Throwing his cloak aside, he jumped to his feet and came to Jesus.

+He should throw away the garments of his own righteousness - he should rise speedily - should run with joy - should have full faith in the power of Jesus, and cast himself entirely upon his mercy.
+#barnes

 #### v.51
 >"What do you want me do for you?"
 Jesus asked him.

-Jesus exemplifies his servanthood by his first response inquiring His service to the blind man who called out to me.
+Jesus exemplifies his servanthood by his first response inquiring His service to the blind man who called out to him.
 Kay Hiramine says the distinction between an empire-minded man and a kingdom-minded man is whom they desire to serve: themselves or others.
 If someone's heart first thinks of how the person in front of them can serve himself, he is building his own empire.
-Oh, that we may emulate our Savior and gives our lives in servitude of many.
+If they think how they can serve the person in front of them, he is building God's kingdom.
+Oh, that we may emulate our Savior and gives our lives to the servitude of many.
 #jj

+#### v.52
+>“Go,” said Jesus, “your faith has healed you.”
+Immediately he received his sight and followed Jesus along the road.

+Where the gospel is preached, or the written words of truth circulated, Jesus is passing by, and this is the opportunity.
+It is not enough to come to Christ for spiritual healing, but, when we are healed, we must continue to follow him; that we may honour him, and receive instruction from him.
+Those who have spiritual eyesight, see that beauty in Christ which will draw them to run after him.
+#matthewhenry